Don't Know Where to Start? You're in the Right Place.

 Pre-Employment Drug & Alcohol Test

 The offshore industry operates under strict DOT and USCG drug and alcohol policies.
-A 5-panel or 10-panel urine drug test is standard before every first hire, and random testing continues throughout your career.
+A drug test is standard before every first hire, and random testing continues throughout your career.

-Even in states where marijuana is legal, it is still a disqualifying substance for offshore work under federal and USCG regulations.
-Zero exceptions.
+Even in states where marijuana is legal, it is still a disqualifying substance under federal and USCG regulations.
+A failed test can permanently blacklist you in the industry.

 • Test is usually arranged by the employer or staffing agency after a job offer